GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 likely, red will be recorded as 0-1-1, so hue will be interpolated the other way around, reducing hue from 240 to 0, via cyan, green, and yellow.

-Depending on the design of your color palette, you may want to have it either way.
-By default, GMT interpolates in RGB space, even when the original color palette is in the HSV system.
-However, when you add the line ``#COLOR_MODEL=+HSV`` (with the leading ‘+' sign) in the header of the color palette file, GMT will not only read the color representation as HSV values, but also interpolate colors in the HSV system.
+Depending on the design of your CPT, you may want to have it either way.
+By default, GMT interpolates in RGB space, even when the original CPT is in the HSV system.
+However, when you add the line ``#COLOR_MODEL=+HSV`` (with the leading ‘+' sign) in the header of the CPT file, GMT will not only read the color representation as HSV values, but also interpolate colors in the HSV system.
 That means that H, S, and V values are interpolated linearly between two colors, instead of their respective R, G, and B values.